Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

 1. Stay on Brand

 Just like any marketing approach, you'll want to ensure that the memes you use align with your brand identity and messaging.
-When considering a viral meme for your brand, ask yourself if it complements your brand values, tone, and target audience.
+When contemplating a viral meme, ask if it complements your brand values, tone, and target audience.
 Will it resonate positively with your customers, or could it potentially cause confusion or disconnect?
-Remember, a meme that works for one brand may not necessarily work for yours.
+Remember, all memes do not work for all brands.

 2. Don’t be offensive